pandaroux007/GoTime/README.md

 [![Stars](https://img.shields.io/github/stars/pandaroux007/GoTime.svg?style=social&label=Stars)](https://github.com/pandaroux007/GoTime)
 </div>

-# Présentation
+# Presentation
+## Project
+This project is a timer application that does not require an internet connection, which started on February 9, 2024 (originally intended for use in education, for educational institutions)

+> 🔗 The code and all associated material for the project is on GitHub: [https://github.com/pandaroux007/GoTime](https://github.com/pandaroux007/GoTime), or on [the site](https://pandaroux007.github.io/gotime).
+>
+> 🪲 For any bug reports or new feature suggestions, please create an [issue](https://github.com/pandaroux007/GoTime/issues).
+>
+> 🚀 Find updates, changes and different versions in the file [CHANGELOG.md](CHANGELOG.md)

-## Projet
+## License
-Ce projet est une application de minuteur ne nécessitant pas de connexion Internet, qui a débuté le 9 février 2024 pour les professeurs du collège.
-Je place le code et tout élément associé au projet sur GitHub, à ce lien : [https://github.com/pandaroux007/GoTime](https://github.com/pandaroux007/GoTime)
-Pour tout signalement de bug ou proposition de nouvelle.s fonctionnalitée.s, merci de créer une [issue](https://github.com/pandaroux007/GoTime/issues).
+This project is licensed under [MIT License](LICENSE.txt), selected according to the [Choose A License](https://choosealicense.com/licenses/mit/) website.
+Find the details of this license on the official website: https://opensource.org/licenses/MIT.

-## Licence
+## Spécification
-Ce projet est sous [Licence MIT](LICENCE.txt) - [The MIT License (MIT)](https://choosealicense.com/licenses/mit/).
-Retrouvez les détails de cette licence sur le site officiel : https://opensource.org/licenses/MIT.
+- 64-bit application (no 32-bit for now)
+- Developed in python3 and compiled *via* `nuitka`
 ___
 ## Installation
-1. Téléchargez la dernière version de l'application au format zip sur GitHub à ce lien : https://github.com/pandaroux007/GoTime/releases
+1. Téléchargez la dernière version de l'application au format zip, sur le site web du projet : https://pandaroux007.github.io/gotime (sur GitHub à ce lien : https://github.com/pandaroux007/GoTime/releases)
 2. Décompressez le fichier zip, puis placez vous dans le dossier ainsi optenu.
 ### Sous Linux
 (doit fonctionner sous debian et ses sous-distributions)